 If you do not consume many fiber rich foods such as veggies and you have poor gut health or blood sugar swings, supplementing with various fiber powders may be very beneficial.

 How to select a high-quality supplement?

 Not all supplements are created equal.
 Therefore, choose high-quality supplements containing bioavailable forms of vitamins and minerals, high quality plant extracts, or standardized plant ingredient formulations.
 You also want to use supplements that do not contain unnecessary additives, fillers, coatings, colourings, sweeteners, hydrogenated fats, allergens, heavy metals and other unwanted contaminants.
 Be aware that supplements might also be a source of impurities acquired during the manufacturing process.
 Supplement manufacturing and marketing is not strictly regulated, therefore there is a lot junk supplements on the market that do not contain what they claim and even may have harmful ingredients.
 Thus, quality first!

 Forms of supplements: select a powder or a capsule form over tablets, if possible.
 In general, tablets contain more additives than powder/capsule forms, or liquid forms.
 Liposomal forms are good especially for plant extracts such as curcumin, resveratrol or active form of glutathione.
 Watch out for additives such as sugars, colorings.

 In addition to a quality product, choose the formula that’s right for you, a child formula for children, an adult formula for adults, or a prenatal formula during pregnancy.

 Food based (natural) vitamins and minerals versus synthetic ones?

-v) food based supplement can consist of a dry extract from plants or a combination of purified compounds from plant food
+- food-based supplements can consist of a dry extract from plants or a combination of purified compounds from plant food

-vi) food based supplements are often more expensive
+- food-based supplements are often more expensive

-My favorite supplement brands
+My favourite supplement brands